3-Step Process to Obtaining CE Certification

 Sell Anywhere in the European Economic Area (EEA) with CE Marking

-Europe is home to more than 30 countries, each with its own set of regulations on safety, health, and environment.
-Without CE certification, you will have to fulfill the production, manufacturing and testing requirements of each of those countries to sell there.
+Europe is home to more than 30 countries, each with its own set of regulations on safety, health, and the environment.
+Without CE certification, you will have to fulfill the production, manufacturing, and testing requirements of each of those countries to sell there.
 In stark contrast, a CE mark will indicate government officials in the countries of the EEA that your product can be placed in their market.
-It’s a like a visa for your products.
+It’s like a visa for your products.

 A few years ago, there was a widespread hoax that “CE’ stood for ‘China Export.”
 Many believed it.
 Thankfully, it has been abandoned.

-A CE mark on a product merely indicates that it has been tested to meet safety, health, and environmental protection requirements set out in the European law.
+A CE mark on a product merely indicates that it has been tested to meet safety, health, and environmental protection requirements set out in European law.
 It is mandatory for 24 categories of products.

 If your product falls into one of these 24 categories, run in-house tests, or let an independent firm examine it.
 The latter is the preferred method in EMA testing, our expertise.